 FibraMent Barbecue Grill Pizza Baking Stone

-- FREE Shipping, as always, from SourdoughBreads
+- As always, from SourdoughBreads

 - Be sure to measure your barbecue grill before ordering.
 This stone is 16.25 inches in diameter...